Haoming9810/CSS143B-2020Fall/homework/homework_6/problem_1.md

     }
 ```

 This function removes a key value pair in the dictionary by it's key if it exists.
 No-op if otherwise.
 Tests are provided.
 Notice the key in the parameter is the entry key, not the hash key.
 All tests are provided and should pass upon correct completion.
+Code on!

 As you reach this point, you've finished all the materials of this quarter.
 It's been at a tough time and we made it through.
 Great job, and I hope the material was helpful and you had fun.
 Best luck to your further adventure!